- About Us

 A Pre-Nuptial Agreement ie a formal Deed entered into before a marriage takes place can help to provide some certainty if the marriage were to break down.
 However at the moment only a court can decide in the event of a divorce, whether parties should be bound by the agreement they entered into before the marriage took place.
 A Pre-Nuptial Agreement is often persuasive to Court Judges however, in many cases, provided the requisite criteria are met i.e that both parties have given full disclosure of their financial positions at the time of the agreement, that they have freely entered into the agreement and received independent legal advice.

-All aspects including parental responsibility Agreements/Orders, Residence, Contact, Prohibited Steps orders, Specific Issue Orders, Special Guardianship and names.
-We can advise you on the best way forward
+All aspects advised upon including Parental Responsibility Agreements/Orders, Child Arrangements Orders, Prohibited Steps orders, Specific Issue Orders, Special Guardianship and names.
+We can advise you on the best way forward.

-We are able to offer some fixed fee arrangements for straightforward undefended divorces.
+We are able to offer some fixed fee arrangements for straight forward matters.

 Helen has a special interest in dealing with cases involving children with special needs.
 Areas in which she is regularly giving advice include: